algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 ### Document Purpose & Definition

-The goal of the Technical Specifications is to take the Functional Requirements which defines the features, scope and goals of the project, to dissect each requirement and turn it into instructions, as clear as possible, to guide the development team as well as the quality assurance team in the successful completion of their mission.
+The objective of the Technical Specifications is to translate the Functional Requirements, which delineate the features, scope, and objectives of the project.
+This involves breaking down each requirement into explicit instructions with utmost clarity.
+The purpose is to provide precise guidance to both the development and quality assurance teams, ensuring the successful accomplishment of their mission.

-We therefore encourage thorough reading of the [Functional Specifications](../functional/functionalSpecifications.md) before further reading.
+We strongly recommend a comprehensive review of the [Functional Specifications](../functional/functionalSpecifications.md)  before delving deeper into the Technical Specifications.

-The goal of the Technical Requirements is to clarify as much as possible to avoid the engineers making decisions

-With that being said, we will try to cover as many functional and non-functional aspects of the project while making technological and architectural decisions, evaluating those decisions, measuring their associated risks and impact and compare those to other potential solutions.
+The primary aim of the Technical Requirements is to minimize ambiguity and prevent engineers from making uninformed decisions.
+To achieve this, we will address various functional and non-functional facets of the project.
+Simultaneously, we will make informed technological and architectural choices, evaluate their implications, measure associated risks and impacts, and compare them against alternative solutions.

-The document should also benefit other stakeholders and project owners by giving insight into our methodology and may serve as a future reference for maintenance.
+This document is intended not only to assist the development team but also to provide valuable insights for other stakeholders and project owners.
+It serves as a reference for our methodology and may prove beneficial for future maintenance activities.

 ### Glossary

 | Term | Definition |
 |---|---|

 ### Project Overview